Bias with a Timer: Axion Domain Wall Decay and Dark Matter: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Qianshu Lu and Yu-Cheng Qiu for fruitful discussions.
+We would like to thank Qianshu Lu, Yu-Cheng Qiu, Kiwoon Choi, and Fuminobu Takahashi for fruitful discussions.
 Y.N. is supported by Natural Science Foundation of Shanghai.
 M.S. is supported by the MUR projects 2017L5W2PT.
 M.S. also acknowledges the European Union - NextGenerationEU, in the framework of the PRIN Project “Charting unexplored avenues in Dark Matter” (20224JR28W).